nodejs/TSC/TSC-Charter.md

 that is established by the TSC.
 The TSC is required to establish a policy for the enforcement of Code of Conduct issues.
-Any reports of Code of Conduct or policy violations on the part of TSC members that are not resolvable through that established policy will be referred to binding, independent third party arbitration with a Foundation appointed mediator.
-All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third party mediator.
+Any reports of Code of Conduct or policy violations on the part of TSC members that are not resolvable through that established policy will be referred to binding, independent third-party arbitration with a Foundation appointed mediator.
+All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third-party mediator.

+## Section 12: Leaves of Absence and Temporary Suspension of TSC Membership

+TSC Members may voluntarily temporarily suspend their memberships in the TSC for any period of time not in excess of twelve months.
+In such cases, the member may return to full TSC membership status at any time.

+TSC Members may have their memberships involuntarily suspended by a simple majority vote of the other TSC members for any period of time not in excess of twelve months.
+The suspension period must be specified in advance of the decision.
+The members privileges as a TSC member will be restored automatically after the given period has passed.
+The TSC may decide, through simple majority vote, to lift the suspension early.

-## Section 12: Selection of Mediators
+## Section 13: Selection of Mediators

 When it becomes necessary within the context of this charter to select a third party mediator for arbitration, a qualified mediator shall be selected by